How will my kilim pillow cover/product be delivered?

-All kilim pillow covers sent via our shipment partner UPS.
+All kilim pillow covers sent via our shipment partner Fedex.
 Due to the majority of our goods being one of a kind, we may require our items to be signed for on receipt.

 Yes, We deliver all international destinations.We ship worldwide, on all orders.

-• All kilim pillow covers are ready to shipment in our warehouse located in Istanbul • Dispatch time is NEXT FRIDAY using our shipping partners, UPS&,Fedex
+All kilim pillow covers are ready to shipment in our warehouse located in Istanbul • Dispatch time is 2-3 days after order.

 We are pleased to arrange delivery of your order to an address that is different to your credit or debit card billing address but, if you have not purchased from us before, we may contact you before we process your order to verify that your credit or debit card is not being used fraudulently.

-• We accept Mastercard, Visa, American Express, Visa Debit and Maestro All payments are secure online.
+• We accept PayPal, Mastercard, Visa, American Express, Visa Debit and Maestro All payments are secure online.

 No.We retain ownership of any products ordered until we have received full payment for such products.